Tom Sayers

 Thomas Sayers (15 or 25 May 1826 – 8 November 1865) was an English bare-knuckle prize fighter.
 There were no formal weight divisions at the time, and although Sayers was only five feet eight inches tall and never weighed much more than 150lbs (10.7 stones), he frequently fought much bigger men.
 In a career which lasted from 1849 until 1860, he lost only one of sixteen bouts.
 He was recognized as heavyweight champion of England between 1857, when he defeated William Perry (the "Tipton Slasher"), and his retirement in 1860.

-His lasting fame depended exclusively on his final contest, when he faced American champion John Camel Heenan in a battle widely considered to be boxing's first world championship.
+His first fame depended exclusively on his final contest, when he faced American champion John Camel Heenan in a battle widely considered to be boxing's first world championship.
 It ended in chaos when the spectators invaded the ring, and the referee finally declared a draw.

 Regarded as a national hero, Sayers, for whom the considerable sum of £3,000 was raised by public subscription, then retired from the ring.
 After his death five years later at the age of 39, a huge crowd watched his cortège on its journey to London's Highgate Cemetery.